Alfred L. Goldberg: Research career

-In the 1960s, when Goldberg began his research career, there was extremely little interest in protein degradation.
+In the 1960s, when Goldberg began his research career, there was little interest in protein degradation.
 However, as a graduate student, Goldberg showed that the loss of muscle mass upon denervation or fasting occurred primarily through acceleration of protein degradation.
-As an Assistant Professor, he decided to focus on this neglected area, and his early studies in E. coli and reticulocytes first demonstrated that cells rapidly degrade misfolded proteins as arise through mutations and errors in protein synthesis.
+As an assistant professor, he decided to focus on this neglected area, and his early studies in E. coli and reticulocytes first demonstrated that cells rapidly degrade misfolded proteins as arise through mutations and errors in protein synthesis.
 These studies defined for the first time many of the key features of intracellular protein degradation, especially its role in protein quality control in eliminating aggregation-prone proteins and its requirement for metabolic energy (ATP).